codenautas/cast-error/LEEME.md

 The main use cases of `try/catch` are:

-   1. To register unexpeted error conditions in a way that the programmers can later identify and correct the bug.
+   1. To register unexpected error conditions in a way that the programmers can later identify and correct the bug.
    2. To warn the users that there is a problem with their input data.
    3. To handle an exceptional and recoverable situation.